tystr/tystr.github.io/index.md

 *<a href="https://www.whatifmediagroup.com" target="_blank">What If Media Group</a> is a leading advertising technology company that, with their secure, proprietary media and marketing channels, drives consumer acquisition through a combination of AI, first-party data, and insights.*

 I oversee 4 teams which comprise the Product Engineering department.
-In this role, I am responsible for the planning and execution of the product roadmap supporting our first-party sites, list-management, and messaging (email/sms/push) capabilities.
+In this role I am responsible for the planning and execution of the product roadmap supporting our first-party sites, list-management, and messaging (email/sms/push) capabilities.

 Key Accomplishments:
 * Delivered a reimagined internal CMS that was scoped and built around users' workflows resulting in fewer errors and many hours saved